Water is vital to human survival. Thus the many shrinking lakes around the world are quite alarming.

 The evaporation of lakes must be prevented because it can have ecological and economic consequences.

 Shrinking lakes will further aggravate the concurrent problem of shortages of food and water around the globe.

-To do this, climate change must be addressed as well along with the other factors like ice cover and precipitation.
+To combat this phenomenon, climate change must be addressed, along with other factors like ice cover and precipitation.

-Everyone must help in addressing climate change, in preserving the lakes, and in making this world a better place.
+Everyone must help in addressing climate change, preserving the lakes, and making this world a better place.